All posts by hudelson

 Authors: Brian Hudelson, UW-Madison Plant Pathology

-How do I avoid problems with black knot in the future?
+How do I avoid problems with herbicide damage in the future?

 Contact the University of Wisconsin Plant Disease Diagnostics Clinic (PDDC) at (608) 262-2863 or pddc@wisc.edu.